 A more feminine men’s ministry?
 (Evangelicals and Gender Distinctions)

 What is feminine?
 What is masculine?
 Something that has recently become clear to me is that biblical gender distinctions are not nearly as clear cut as some evangelicals claim or like to promote.
-In reaction to the excesses of secular culture, some evangelicals have hyper-reacted and gone overboard to make distinctions between the sexes.
+In reaction to the excesses of secular culture, some evangelicals have over-reacted and gone overboard to make distinctions between the sexes.
 While their intentions may be good, their exaggeration or overemphasis has not been helpful, and has rather been polarizing.
 I think they have contributed to some of the problems they were trying to solve, and alienated people.

 I do believe there are God ordained differences between the sexes.
 Males and females reflect the image of God differently.
 Men are men, and women are women.
 Yet, every male and female is not going to reflect their Creator in the exact same way!
 There is a spectrum, and different men and women will fall in different places along the spectrum.

 Consider Jeremiah, a male prophet that was rather emotional and cried a lot – things we would consider to be more feminine traits.